Endoscopic Diagnosis of Chest, Lung Problems

-A bronchoscopy allows the doctor to look directly into breathing passages.
-This is done using a bronchoscope (a thin, flexible, hollow, lighted tube that lets the doctor see inside the lung).
-Biopsy instruments are passed down the middle of the scope.
-The sample is taken and tested for cancer and other problems.
+A bronchoscopy allows the doctor to look directly into the airways in your lungs.
+This is done using a bronchoscope.
+A bronchoscope is a thin, flexible, hollow, lighted tube that lets the doctor see inside the lung.
+Tools can be passed down the middle of the scope.

-Transbronchial biopsy (TBB) is a procedure used mainly to biopsy tissue near the airway.
+Transbronchial biopsy (TBB) is a procedure used mainly to take samples of tissue near the airway.
 This is done using a bronchoscope and tiny forceps.
 The forceps are passed through the scope into the airway, and a sample is taken.

 Endobronchial ultrasound (EBUS) is a type of bronchoscopy.
-With EBUS, the lungs and mediastinum (space between the lungs) are looked at using a flexible bronchoscope and ultrasound (images created using sound waves).
+With EBUS, the lungs and the space between the lungs (mediastinum) are looked at using a flexible bronchoscope and ultrasound (images created using sound waves).
 Ultrasound guides the doctor and allows him or her to see through the airway walls.

 Preparing for the Procedure